lucarin91/WS-seminar/slides.md

 # HTTP is stateless
 We want to avoid to communicate at every request username and password.

-We need a way to authenticate a client throw a set of consecutively request.

-We want to save specific data for every users.
+We want to save and retrieve specific data for every logged users.

 note:
 HTML is a stateless protocol, but usually application needs to keep information between two distinct calls.